Hsu King-shing: International career

 It was reported that along with Liu Shih-Tsan (劉始讚), they represented China in international tournaments in Shanghai.

-Due to the sponsorship of Singtao Sports Club owner Aw Hoe (胡好), Hsu was in the provisional squad of China national football team to 1948 Olympics.
+Due to the sponsorship of Singtao Sports Club owner Aw Hoe (胡好), Hsu was in the provisional squad of China national football team for 1948 Olympics.
 However, he was not selected to the final squad.
 Hsu traveled with team as an officer (幹事).
 According to Lee Wai Tong, on top of as a footballer of Singtao Sports Club, Hsu was also employed as a journalist of sister company Sing Tao Daily.
 Hsu traveled with the Olympic team on the expense of the newspaper.

 Hsu also represented Hong Kong in 1949 Hong Kong–Vietnam Interport against Saigon in 1949.
 Both teams were not a member of FIFA at that time.

 Coaching career

 Kwong Wah

 After retirement, he was the coach of several team.
 Hsu coached Kwong Wah in 1956–57 season.